himanshuaryan/Time-Watch/README.md

 </ol> <br><hr>
 <p><b>Digital Clock</b></p>
 <a href='https://github.com/himanshuaryan/Time-Watch/blob/main/digital_watch_ver2.py'>Last Updated</a><br>
-<p>The provided Python code creates a digital clock that displays the current time, date, and a greeting based on the time of day.
+<p>The provided Python code creates a <strong>Digital Clock</strong> that displays the <i>current time, date</i>, and a greeting based on the time of day.
 It uses the turtle module to draw the clock's elements and the time module to obtain the current time.
-The code includes functions for drawing the clock's layout, displaying the date, writing greetings, and showing the current time.
+The code includes functions for <i>drawing the clock's layout, displaying the date, writing greetings, and showing the current time</i>.
 The main function controls the execution of the clock, continuously updating the display.
 </p>
 <ol>
   <li><a href='https://github.com/himanshuaryan/Time-Watch/blob/main/digital_watch.py'>First Trial</a></li>